ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

     For more information on how to provision the {{site.data.keyword.cloudaccesstrailshort}} service, see [Provisioning the {{site.data.keyword.cloudaccesstrailshort}} service](/docs/services/cloud-activity-tracker/how-to/provision.html#provision).

+2. You have provisioned an instance of the {{site.data.keyword.cloudaccesstrailshort}} service with a premium plan.

+    **Note:** The {{site.data.keyword.cloudaccesstrailshort}} CLI is not available with the Lite plan.

-2. You have installed the {{site.data.keyword.cloudaccesstrailshort}} CLI in your local system.
+3. You have installed the {{site.data.keyword.cloudaccesstrailshort}} CLI in your local system.
 This is required for you to be able to use the {{site.data.keyword.cloudaccesstrailshort}} CLI to manage events through the command line.

     For more information about installing the {{site.data.keyword.cloudaccesstrailshort}} CLI, see [Configuring the {{site.data.keyword.cloudaccesstrailshort}} CLI](/docs/services/cloud-activity-tracker/how-to/config_cli.html#config_cli).

-3. You have logged in to {{site.data.keyword.Bluemix_notm}} through the command line.
+4. You have logged in to {{site.data.keyword.Bluemix_notm}} through the command line.
 For this tutorial, run the following commands from a terminal:

     `ibmcloud login -a api.ng.bluemix.net` to log in to the us-south region.
 For more information, see [ibmcloud login](/docs/cli/reference/bluemix_cli/bx_cli.html#ibmcloud_login).